Update: Coronavirus Update: COSI Reopens, Cases Increase & More

 Statewide, 47,651 cases and 2,772 deaths have been confirmed or are probable, as reported by the Ohio Department of Health.

-COSI Reopens — COSI will reopen on Wednesday, July 8 to members and Wednesday, July 15 to the general public.
+COSI Reopens — COSI has announced its planned reopening on Wednesday, July 8 to members and Wednesday, July 15 to the general public has been delayed.

 For more information, visit https://cosi.org/covid19.

 Governor on Increase in COVID-19 Cases — In his Thursday press conference, Ohio Governor Mike DeWine addressed the state’s large increase in COVID-19 cases.